Fairfax Domestic Violence Attorney

 At The Law Office of Ann Thayer, PLLC, our domestic violence lawyer in Fairfax is extremely knowledgeable of current law and works hard to build a strong defense for each client.
 We will thoroughly review your situation and work toward a favorable result, such as having charges dropped or the case dismissed.

 We offer a free consultation in our office or by phone.
-Call (703) 940-0001 to arrange an appointment.
+Call (703) 940-0001 to arrange an appointment with our domestic violence lawyer in Fairfax.

 As mentioned earlier, you could be accused of committing a domestic violence crime when you harm or threaten to harm someone with whom you're in a relationship.